rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 5.24.32 Notes from Place of publication

-<a name="5.24.32.1">5.24.32.1</a> Make a note if the manifestation is issued in more than one physical part, and the [Place of publication](/DCRMR/ppdm/Place-of-publication/) changes in the course of publication by giving the [Place of publication](/DCRMR/ppdm/Place-of-publication/) of the later part(s) (see [5.21.34.1](/DCRMR/ppdm/Place-of-publication/#5.21.34.1)).
+<a name="5.24.32.1">5.24.32.1</a> Make a note on publication statement if the manifestation is issued in more than one physical part, and the [Place of publication](/DCRMR/ppdm/Place-of-publication/) changes in the course of publication by giving the [Place of publication](/DCRMR/ppdm/Place-of-publication/) of the later part(s) (see [5.21.34.1](/DCRMR/ppdm/Place-of-publication/#5.21.34.1)).

 <a name="5.24.32.2">5.24.32.2</a> Make a note on publication statement giving the basis for the correction if the [Place of publication](/DCRMR/ppdm/Place-of-publication/) appearing on the manifestation is known to be fictitious or incorrect (see [5.21.36.1](/DCRMR/ppdm/Place-of-publication/#5.21.36.1)).